 Change Management

-Change Management is applicable to many kinds of changes in the project.
+Change Management applies to many kinds of changes in the project.
 Therefore, its important how the changes will be managed, assessed, and documented throughout the project’s lifecycle.
 Two imperative conditions for change management include:

 Example:

 Suppose you are supervising a pipeline project.
-According to your contract, land procurement works is under the client’s responsibility.
-If the client couldn’t complete land procurement work on time consequently resulting in delay for two months.
+According to your contract, land procurement works are under the client’s responsibility.
+If the client couldn’t complete land procurement work on time it would result in a delay of two months.
 Under these circumstances, you will need to submit a change request to extend your work schedule by two months and get it approved by the client.

 The primary purpose of change management is to execute strategies that effect change, control change, and help people to adapt to change.
-These strategies comprise of a structured process for requesting a change and systems for responding to requests and follow them up.
-Typically, there are three types of change management including:
+These strategies comprise of a structured process for requesting a change and systems for responding to requests and following them up.

 Configuration Management